 “Once they saw her they went absolutely wild.
-I think if Judy hadn’t sung there would have been a riot.” – Spokesman for The London Palladium, 1964
+I think if Judy hadn’t sung there would have been a riot.” – A spokesman for The London Palladium, 1964

 July 23, 1930: Judy (then still known by her birth name Frances) performed at a patio party held for her at the Fine Foods Cafe in Hollywood, California.
 No other information is known.

-July 23, 1943: Two notices about Judy’s recent live appearances.
-The first is about her breaking Lily Pons’s attendance record at the Robin Hood Dell in Philadelphia on July 1st.
-The second is about her recent appearances (on July 21st & 22nd) at the Shenango Personnel Replacement Depot, which was part of her tour of Army camps in the Northeastern U.S.
+July 23, 1943: Three notices about Judy’s recent live appearances.
+The first two are about Judy breaking Lily Pons’s attendance record at the Robin Hood Dell in Philadelphia on July 1st.
+The third is about her recent appearances (on July 21st & 22nd) at the Shenango Personnel Replacement Depot, which was part of her tour of Army camps in the Northeastern U.S.

 July 23, 1955: This article reports that Judy played “Early Judy Garland” while performing the “Someone At Last” number in A Star Is Born.